t04glovern/alexa-gadget-cat-feeder/.blog/README.md

   * **RGB LED**: display status when skill is in use.
   * **Assortment of wires**: to wire!

 **NOTE**: *While you might need to follow all steps to get a working cat feeder, they aren't necessary if you just want to learn.
-You can still setup a gadget (in our case a Raspberry Pi) to recieve events from Alexa!*
+You can still setup a gadget (in our case a Raspberry Pi) to receive events from Alexa!*

 ---